 Palm Beach County and its partners will utilize various avenues to provide outreach to the homeless population, including those persons that are unsheltered.
 The County's outreach efforts include initially assessing homeless individuals/family's needs in order to provide the appropriate housing and supportive services referrals.
 The Service Prioritization Decision Assistance Tool (SPDAT) is the assessment tool used during outreach activities.
 The tool prioritizes whom to serve and identifies what supportive services should be provided.
-The County plans to assist approximately 2,800 unsheltered persons during FY 2021-2022 through the following actions:
+The County plans to assist approximately 1,500 unsheltered persons with referrals during FY 2022-2023 through the following actions:

 - Palm Beach County's Homeless Outreach Team (HOT), which leads the County's homeless outreach program, will continue to utilize the SPDAT to conduct initial assessments in the field.
 The individual's SPDAT scores will be used to determine what programs and services are the most needed by the homeless individual.
-The HOT Team will continue to travel throughout the County to various location where the homeless are known to congregate in order to conduct on-site screenings. - The Homeless Coalition of Palm Beach County hopes to resume Homeless Connect events throughout the County during late FY 2021-2022.
-These events allow the homeless population to receive haircuts, toiletries, clothing and other related items. - The Senator Phillip D. Lewis Center will continue to be the point of access for the homeless population to obtain housing and/or services in Palm Beach County.
+The HOT Team will continue to travel throughout the County to various location where the homeless are known to congregate in order to conduct on-site screenings. - The Homeless Coalition of Palm Beach County will coordinate Homeless Connect events throughout the County during FY 2022-2023.
+These events allow the homeless population to receive haircuts, toiletries, clothing and other related items.
+At select Homeless Connects, homeless persons will also be provided with the opportunity obtain state-issued identification cards.
+It is estimated that over 400 homeless persons will attend the various Homeless Connect events. - The Senator Phillip D. Lewis Center will continue to be the main point of access for the homeless population to obtain housing and/or services in Palm Beach County.

 Community Development Block Grant (CDBG) funds will be utilized to fund a portion of the facility's operational costs.
-Homeless individuals and families will continue to be referred to the Lewis Center from the County's Homeless Outreach Team as well as law enforcement. - The County will continue its efforts in establishing a second homeless resource center.
+Homeless individuals and families will continue to be referred to the Lewis Center from the County's Homeless Outreach Team as well as law enforcement.

+- The County will continue to operate the Belle Glade Assessment and Intake Center in western Palm Beach County.
+The Center will be the point of coordinated entry into the homeless system of care for residents living in the western portion of the county.
+Homeless persons and families will be referred to the Center by the County's Outreach Team and by law enforcement. - The County will continue its efforts in establishing a second homeless resource center.
 A site has been secured and predevelopment actions are underway.
 The second facility, when completed, will have seventy (70) emergency beds and fourteen (14) temporary beds and will operate in the same manner as the Lewis Center.
 The new facility will also serve as a point of entry for the homeless population to access services.
-The new facility is expected to be completed in early

-- Palm Beach County will conduct two Homeless Point In Time Counts (PIT) during FY 2021-2022.
-The first count will be held in conjunction with World Homeless day in October 2021 and the second count will occur in late January 2022.
-The PIT Count is an unduplicated count of persons who are experiencing homelessness (both sheltered and unsheltered) within a 24-hour period. - The Homeless Coalition will continue to offer Warm Welcome Kits to any homeless person that comes through the Lewis Center regardless if they receive assistance or not.
+The new facility is expected to be completed in late 2023. - The Homeless Coalition will continue to offer Warm Welcome Kits to any homeless person that comes through the Lewis Center regardless if they receive assistance or not.
 This program provides the individuals a cloth tote bag or backpack filled with necessities and comforts to make the transition from homeless to home less stressful.
-These items include, among others, shirt, socks, soap, shampoo, toothbrush and toothpaste. - Palm Beach County will observe National Hunger and Homeless Awareness 2021 (November 13-20, 2021).
+These items include, among others, shirt, socks, soap, shampoo, toothbrush and toothpaste. - Palm Beach County will observe National Hunger and Homeless Awareness 2022 (November 12-19, 2022).
 The County will sponsor multiple events during this week to include several outreach and educational activities.